Pyrrhu5/pipes-and-paper-enhanced/README.md

 ## Installation

-Assuming you have Python 3 installed.
+Assuming you have Python 3 (at least `3.8.5`, previous versions are not supported) installed.

 Setup: